 MKTG 441.
 Digital Marketing.
 1 Unit.

 This course studies the strategic decisions and tactical applications of digital marketing from the perspective of the marketing manager.
 Students explore how to implement key marketing objectives including branding, customer acquisition, and customer retention to create value for customers within the framework of the marketing mix.
 Topics include: online customer insights, analytics, web sites, blogs, e-mail marketing, advertising, content marketing, online PR, social media, and mobile media.
-Prerequisite SOBA 202 and SOBA 203 or MKTG 315 or permission of the instructor.
+Prerequisite SOBA 202 and SOBA 203 or MKTG 315 or MKTG 307.

 MKTG 450.
 Marketing Strategy.
 1 Unit.

 This course integrates other marketing courses in order to emphasize the development and application of problem-solving techniques in a wide range of marketing problems.
 Using cases, students develop skills in linking the logic and concepts of marketing to data, analyze relevant data, and make and justify rational marketing decisions.
-Prerequisites: MKTG 315 and ACCT 212, Senior standing, Marketing majors and minors only (or permission of the instructor).
+Prerequisites: MKTG 307 or MKTG 315 and either ACCT 201 or ACCT 212, Senior Standing, Marketing majors or Permission of Instructor.